eeedWard/SemSeg/Report(demo).md

 <div class='requirements' markdown="1">

-Requires: Duckiebot in configuration ???

-Requires: Camera calibration completed.
+Requires: A Duckiebot able to take logs from the camera

+Requires: A calibrated camera

+Requires: A duckietown complying with the usual standards

+Requires: A laptop with Python3

 </div>